What Are Consumer Goods?

 Laptops can be an example of either shopping goods or specialty goods depending on the price at which they are available and the specifications that they provide.

-The brand Apple has its operating system that is not available on other brand’s laptops.
-Hence, making it a speciality product.
+The brand Apple has an operating system that is not available on other brands’ laptops.
+Hence, making it a specialty product.

 On the contrary, low-end laptops can be put under the category of shopping goods since there is a wide range of products available at a lower price point with very few distinguishable features.